Last login: Mon Apr 13 16:41:12 on ttys002

 · Global teardown per run.
 Zero flake, infinite tests

-· A new Postgres table triggers a new factory, so parallelism stays cheap
+· Creating a new Postgres table triggers an ESLint rule that ensures each new table has a test factory, like a users table with createUser(), so parallelism stays cheap

 use 'next' or 'prev' to paginate.